 One of the most astute appointments I have ever madeA company director we successfully defended against disqualification

 Unfitness and misconduct of directors is governed by section 6 of the Company Director Disqualification Act 1986.
 One of the areas it deals with is director disqualification for excessive pay and excessive dividends.
+Our other web pages on section 6 of the CDDA 1986 can give you further background.

 What is the general issue?